Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs.md

 draft: false
 weight: 10
 ---
 The Traceability Agent has the ability to keep audit logs for tracking information about what the agent has processed.
-The following requires agents built with Agent SDK v1.1.80 or later.
+The following requires agents with Agent SDK v1.1.80 or later.

 ## Objectives